We spent a cold April week in Manhattan. Despite the unseasonal weather, we had a perfect family trip in New York City.

 Serendipity, on the upper west side.
 The trick is to go to these crowded places between 4 and 5 to avoid the lines.
 We were seated right away and wow!
 The frozen hot chocolates and strawberry supreme were divine.

 Homemade Short rib tagliatelle, lasagna with beef ragu, pasta with marinara sauce, and pizza (Jake and pizza didn’t make it in pic).
 Soooooo delicious!

 Jake skateboarding by the Flatiron Building, constructed in 1902!
 One of the tallest skyscrapers of that time at 20 stories.
 An icon of NYC.

-Barneys: I wanted to buy something special as a NY token to take home, but ended up feeling overwhelmed by the fancy people and prices… so I left empty handed.
+Barneys: I wanted to buy something special as an NY token to take home, but ended up feeling overwhelmed by the fancy people and prices… so I left empty-handed.

 Waiting for our family, Gabe, and Lauren, at Han Dynasty in East Village.
 Solid, authentic Chinese food.